SupaFuzz/noice.js/Documentation/noiceRemedyAPI.md

 ### `async getFormOptions({args})`
-*I do not understand what this is, but it [appears in the API](https://docs.bmc.com/docs/ars2002/endpoints-in-ar-rest-api-909638176.html)*
+*I do not understand what this is, but it [appears in the API](https://docs.bmc.com/docs/ars2002/endpoints-in-ar-rest-api-909638176.html) so I made a wrapper for it in the library*

 ```javascript
 let result = await Remedy.getFormOptions({